 In addition to website menu links, you should also experiment with adding support navigation options.

-Including these links to payment-related emails would be a good idea to help customers get acquainted with your returns and other policies.
+Including these links to payment-related email campaigns would be a good idea to help customers get acquainted with your returns and other policies.

 How to Get Started with Transactional Emails?